Ikigai, Purpose and Direction

 If you want the practical tool straight away, go to the Purpose Signal Assessment and capture what is true for you right now.

 It brings four lenses into the same conversation, meaning, capability, contribution, and sustainability.
-The point is not to balance them perfectly.
-The point is to reduce distortion, then choose direction with clearer trade offs.
+The aim is not balance or perfection, it is clarity, so direction can be chosen with realistic trade offs.

 Competence creates options, options create noise.
-Identity gets attached to momentum.
-People default to impressive answers or common/default language, not true answers, then wonder why nothing feels stable.
+Identity slowly attaches to momentum.
+Over time, people default to impressive or familiar answers rather than honest ones, then wonder why nothing feels settled.

 - I keep returning to this kind of problem.